Email marketing

 What we liked about it:

 A fantastic use of shades and tones is the thing that immediately grabs your attention.
 They’ve combined sets of clothes by color, beautifully alternating one by one.
 But, as in the previous example by GAP, it may seem that the email is a bit overwhelmed and lots of multicolored items distract attention.
-It is so hard to choose the set to look at ?
+It becomes hard to choose which set to look at.

 Accessible luxury & Premium

-The brands of this category combine the frequency of mass-market emails (one day –– one email) with a supreme & aspirational marketing approach: a non-intrusive display of new collections and very rare promotional activities.
+The brands of this category combine the frequency of mass-market emails (one day –– one email) with a luxury and aspirational marketing approach: a non-intrusive display of new collections and very rare promotional activities.
 Let’s see what we can learn from them.

 GUESS